-Millett asked if the evidence of a slowdown in investment was causation or correlation.
+Millett said that the evidence of a slowdown in investment causation or correlation.
 Johnson said causation.
 He said the FCC looked at historical data about the threat of Title II, including on smaller ISPs trying to help close the digital divide.

 She pointed to the ISP execs who told investors Title II was not going to affect investment.
 Johnson said that the FCC had deemed some of those comments to be ambiguous.
 Johnson said CEO projections in such financial calls were not probative.
 Millett pointed out that there were legal consequences if what they were telling Wall Street wasn't true.

 Wilkins pointed out that the FCC had the right to change from prior policy, but that there was an enhanced explanation required.
-He said the FCC's deregulatory approach does not need to be better than the previous, just that we believe it to be better.
+He said the FCC's deregatulatory approach does not to be better than the previous, just that we believe it to be better.